heremaps/xyz-documentation/docs/api/getting-token.md

-!!! info "Beta Notes"
-    For now during the Beta phase, you need to generate the project token manually as described here.
-In the near future, this functionality will be included into the Studio application as well as the CLI and then there is rarely the need to do this manually.
-Still it's good to know how to do this if you want to have more fine-grained access permissions to your spaces.

 HERE XYZ Hub APIs use project tokens that are tied to your `appId`&`appCode` or HERE Accounts SSO identity.
 Make sure to keep your `appId`&`appCode` safe and don't include them directly in any web pages as they are the key to generate new access tokens.

 Usually you would use two tokens: